 Why this shows up most in office workers

 Sitting is the dominant posture of modern adult life, and sitting trains the front of your body and shuts off the back.
 The hip flexors shorten.
 The glutes go quiet.
 The chest tightens.
-The posterior deltoid never gets recruited.
+The back of the shoulder never gets recruited.
 Eight to ten hours a day, five days a week, for years — and the body adapts to that posture as the new neutral.

 Working from home has made this worse for some of the clients I see.
 Office chairs are at least adjustable.
 The kitchen table or the couch isn’t.
 People sit hunched over a laptop on a soft surface for hours at a time, and their bodies pay for it.
 Add in the stress of the work itself — deadlines, video calls, mental load — and the upper traps and chest stay locked tight all day.
 The posterior chain never gets a turn.